-Hours Per Week Clinic Credit Class Lab

-Dental Health Education DEN 104
+Hours Per Week Class Lab Clinic Credit DEN 104 Dental Health Education 2 2 0 3

-Corequisite(s):

-None
+Prerequisite(s):Enrollment in the Dental Assisting programCorequisite(s):None

 This course covers the study of preventive dentistry to prepare dental assisting students for the role of dental health educator.
 Topics include etiology of dental diseases, preventive procedures, and patient education theory and practice.
 Upon completion, students should be able to demonstrate proficiency in patient counseling and oral health instruction in private practice or public health settings.
 This is a diploma-level course.